altemiq/runtime/README.md

 ## Writing quoted strings

-This can allow for embedded delimeters, quotes, new-lines, and also non 7-bit ASCII characters.
+This can allow for embedded delimiters, quotes, new-lines, and also non 7-bit ASCII characters.

 This will also quote an empty string as `""` to distinguish it from a `null` string which will be empty.